 3 ways to get Jaw Pain Relief

 #1 Self Massage – There are self massage techniques you can use to relieve TMJ jaw pain.
 You’ll want to check out this self-massage video.
 There is also a great resource on how to perform a simple self-massage for TMJ Disorders at home.

 #2 Consult with a Dentist – It’s also good to see a dentist who will be able to diagnose if you are grinding or clenching your teeth at night and can provide an appliance that will give you some relief.

-#3 Get Treatment – Here at Brightpath, our clients have had good success when we combine Massage, Chiropractic and home exercise.
-Our massage therapists target to treat jaw muscles like the Masseter, Sternocleidomastoid (SCM), temporalis and more.
-Chiropractic helps with correcting the alignment and positioning of the TMJ.
+#3 Get Treatment – Here at Brightpath, our clients have had good success when we combine Massage Therapy, Chiropractic and home exercise.
+Our Massage Therapists target to treat jaw muscles like the Masseter, Sternocleidomastoid (SCM), temporalis and more.
+Chiropractic helps with correcting the alignment and restoring proper movement of the TMJ.